-Wildfire season is here and businesses have a lot at stake.
-The far-reaching impact of wildfires on business is astounding, but there are proactive steps a company can take.
+Wildfire season is here and organizations have a lot at stake.
+The impact of wildfires on business is far-reaching, but there are proactive steps companies can take.

 The Devastation of Wildfires

 According to the National Oceanic and Atmospheric Administration (NOAA), the month of August averages over 8,000 wildfires—and over one and a half million acres of damage.

 This year’s wildfire season has already been especially devastating.
 Wildfires have destroyed nearly 6 million acres of land this year—putting millions of Americans under wildfire warnings and smoke advisories.